Message from our President ref: Arnhem 2025

 Oostappen Camping, Kemperbergerweg 771, Arnhem

-Meet and greet and weekend briefing at EuroParc bar
+Meet and greet at EuroParc bar

-Briefing on Week
+Briefing on weekend programme

 Advance Party to confirm routes.